endulum/stash/README.md

 - Executes a script to recursively read files in `supabase/sample_files`, add them as records to the database, and upload them to Supabase.

 The `sample_files` directory contains some text and media, and can be freely edited to contain any files you wish.

+To run this reset, invoke `npm run db:reset`.
+You can also invoke a reset on your production database and bucket with `npm run db:reset:prod`.